LucieKana/Fullstack_Ecommerce/README.md

 Finally I merge both ap[plications into one, packaged web app inside the static folder.

-## Will complete the deployment on Heroku
+## Will complete the deployment on Heroku later,I need to learn how to deploy it.